lsst-dm/dm_dev_guide/services/lsst-login.rst

 The ``lsst-login`` servers are primarily intended as bastions used to access other resources at NCSA.
 Additional capabilities include:

-- light development with short-running processes that require modest resources (e.g., build docs, short compilations against LSST software stack)
+- light development with short-running processes that require modest resources (e.g., building docs, short compilations against LSST software stack)
 - view files (e.g., FITS files)

 Users are encouraged to submit batch jobs to perform work that requires more significant resources.
 Please see :doc:`/services/batch` for more information.